neo-y/korean_l2_writing_data_collection/README.md

 2. Check database in Grafana

     Go to the grafana server (default: `localhost:3000`) and login
-    You can see the (in the step `4-3`) uploaded dashboard in `Dashboards-Manage` (Dafault dashboard name: `Data Collection - Error Analysis`)
+    You can see the (in the step `4.3`) uploaded dashboard in `Dashboards-Manage` (Default dashboard name: `Data Collection - Error Analysis`)
-    This information is provided live in the dashboard:
+    The following information is provided live in the dashboard:
     - Raw view of all tables
     - Progress: the total number of participants, participants' progress ratios
     - Statistics about participants' background: distributions of the native languages, Korean and English level